Preschool 's enrollment quest needs fine balance

 Broadening the audience for already planned activities could be another way of attracting more parents - raising the cost only slightly higher than what was originally budgeted.

 As an example, the Davises have been considering hosting a fall fair for current students and their families.
-But Bruder suggested they open it up to the general public, as an open house, which would give prospective parents the chance to see the school.
+Instead Coach Bruder suggested they open it up to the general public, as an open house, which would give prospective parents the chance to see the school.

 But even growth has its challenges - and theirs is twofold.